USSURATONCACHI/PortalThreeJs_Review/README.md

 - Wire floats in the air.
 	![Wire floats in the air](./images/wire_floats.png)

-- Clicking, while looking at the anti-expropriation field crashes the game (even if you click through the closed door).
+- Clicking, while looking at the exit anti-expropriation field, crashes the game (even if you click through the closed door).

 ```
 Uncaught TypeError: Qv.PORTALS[e].hostObjects is null